Nitha-SKumar/Walmart-Data-Analysis/README.md

 | C | Saturday | 7.23 |

 #### Revenue Analysis
-- City with Largest Revenue: The city generating the highest total revenue is identified.
+- City with Largest Revenue: The city generating the highest total revenue is Naypyitaw.
-- Customer Types Contributing Most Revenue: Revenue contributions from different customer types are analyzed.
+- Customer Types Contributing Most Revenue: Revenue contributions from different customer type 'Member' is contributing more.
 - Customer Lifetime Value: The estimated total value a customer brings over their relationship with the business is calculated.
 - Sales Performance Comparison Across Branches: A comparison of total sales and average ratings across branches is provided.
 #### Customer Analysis
-- Unique Customer Types: The dataset includes various distinct customer types.
+- Unique Customer Types: The dataset includes two distinct customer types.
-- Most Common Customer Type: The most frequently occurring customer type is identified.
+- Most Common Customer Type: The most frequently occurring customer type is 'Member'.
 - Customer Type Buying the Most: The customer type with the highest purchase frequency is highlighted.
 - Customer Type Paying Most VAT: The customer type with the highest average VAT payments is noted.
 - Customer Segmentation Using RFM Analysis: Customers are segmented based on Recency, Frequency, and Monetary value.